-Source: ONS (2015) UK gross domestic expenditure on research and development.
+Source: ONS (2018) UK gross domestic expenditure on research and development, 2016.
+Note - figures are rounded.
 East Midlands and West Midlands regions' data were combined in 2015 due to confidentiality.

 The UK's industries are not uniform and investment in R&D changes over time